night-surfer/git_basics/README.md

 review previous changes with git log (press q when ready to exit git log) You can see the specific changes made to a file before commiting by using git diff

-and if you need to remove a repository that has hidden and/or regular files in it, use command: rm -rf repository-name
+And if you need to remove a repository that has hidden and/or regular files in it, use command: rm -rf repository-name

-quick test pt1
-quick test pt 2